bahlo/ing-ynab/README.md

 The configuration is done via environment variables:

-- `SLEEP_INTERVAL_SECONDS`: Interval in seconds until the next check happens (defaults to 5 minutes).
 - `FINTS_PRODUCT_ID`: Your FinTS product ID (defaults to python-fints one).
 - `ING_LOGIN`: The login id of your ING account.
 - `ING_IBAN`: The IBAN of the account you want to add.